Sonja Double Dresser

 - Available for in-store pick up or local delivery

-High gloss white lacquer Sonja Double Dresser features clean and modern lines adding a sophisticated look and modern edge to any room.
+High gloss white lacquer or walnut veneer the Sonja Double Dresser features clean and modern lines adding a sophisticated look and modern edge to any room.
 Neutral tones allow this piece to blend seamlessly with your decor, while six soft close drawers offer the perfect spot to tuck away your wardrobe.

 Many of our products have their own manufacturers warranty against workmanship deficiencies.
 If you are interested in additional stain protection services, ScanDesigns offers peace of mind stain protection program that is one of the best in the industry.
 ScanDesigns has partnered with Excelsior to create a clean, repair, replace program that if not used, you as the customer will be able to use the amount paid as a credit to future purchases once the plan has expired.
 If you don’t use it, you don’t lose it!
 For more information please visit our extended stain protection program.
 Excelsior Peace of Mind Stain Protection Program.

 You want to do your best to keep all your lacquered items dry at all times.
 Water can damage lacquer in a relatively short amount of time.
 It will leave spots that are difficult to get out later, and if left alone it can remove the finish in these spots.